balrok/lamp-docker/Readme.md

 	* static filehosting
 	* yii
 	* wordpress
+* same setup for development and production

 ## HowTo

-Copy `./docker-compose-example.yml` to `./data/docker-compose-mysite.yml` and edit the file to your needs.
+* Copy `./docker-compose-example.yml` to `./data/docker-compose-mysite.yml` and edit the file to your needs.
-Whenever you add another webpage, you just copy the example.
+	* Whenever you add another webpage, you just copy the example.
+* Copy `env.example` to `.env` and adjust the values there

-Afterwards run `source env.sh` and you have the command `dlamp` in place for `docker-compose`.
+* Afterwards run `source env.sh` and you have the command `dlamp` in place for `docker-compose`.
+	* now you can run, e.g., `dlamp up -d`

 ## Architecture